This post may contain affiliate links. Read my full disclosure policy.

 Today we are using juicy summer plums, but almost any fruit will work!
 Even Rhubarb!

 You’ll need roughly 1-2 cups of juicy fruit.

 Mash the whole plums, seeds and all with the sugar in a jar, and leave to rest 24 hours.

 If infusing the vinegar with herbs- combine the vinegar and the herbs in a separate jar- in this case, vinegar and shiso leaves.

-Play around with different kinds of vinegars as well.
+Play around with different kinds of vinegar as well.